How to set up product filters, analytics, smart search, and the rest of what FilterKit Pro does for your WooCommerce store.

 How much money each filter helped generate.
 If Color brought in $2,840 and Size brought in $1,920, you know Color is more valuable and deserves a more prominent position.

 Plain English suggestions based on your data.
-Things like: "Move the Brand filter up — it's your 3rd highest earner."
-Or: "43 customers searched for 'Organic' — consider adding it as an attribute."
-Or: "14 people waiting for Red XL Jackets — consider restocking."
+Things like: "Move the Brand filter up, it is your 3rd highest earner."
+Or: "43 customers searched for 'Organic', consider adding it as an attribute."
+Or: "14 people waiting for Red XL Jackets, consider restocking."

-Real recommendations based on your store's data — not generic advice.
+Real recommendations based on your store data, not generic advice.

 Every tab has an Export CSV button.
 Click it and the download starts immediately.
 Useful for sharing with your team or analyzing in a spreadsheet.

 By default, every filter shows on every page.
-Display Rules let you control which filters appear where.
-Set them per filter — go to WooCommerce → FilterKit Pro, click on any filter, and open the Display Rules panel.
+Display Rules let you control which filters show up where.
+Set them per filter.
+Go to WooCommerce, FilterKit Pro, click on any filter, and open the Display Rules panel.

 Show a filter only on specific categories.
 "Brand" only on Electronics, "Size" only on Clothing, "Storage" only on Phones.
 Each category page gets only the relevant filters.

 Show on desktop, mobile, or both.
-Most stores show 6–8 filters on desktop and 2–3 on mobile to keep things clean on small screens.
+Most stores show 6 to 8 filters on desktop and 2 to 3 on mobile to keep things clean on small screens.

 Make filters depend on each other.
 Hide "Sub-Category" until the customer picks a main "Category."
 Hide "Size" until they select "Clothing."
 Keeps the sidebar short until the customer starts narrowing down.